 Vodafone New Zealand has announced a news offering, dubbed Vodafone News, which will launch on its corporate site next week.
 The aim, according to the telco, is to open the company’s doors to customers and stakeholders as well as giving its staff a voice.
 We speak to head of communications Andrea Brady about the move.

-Advertising veteran and co-founder of Idealog David MacGregor recently contacted StopPress about his involvement in an exhibition of art by a collection of what he describes as "New Zealand's faded advertising stars".
+Advertising veteran and co-founder of Idealog David MacGregor has organised an exhibition of work by a collection of what he describes as “New Zealand’s faded advertising stars”.
 Dubbed Escape Artists, the exhibition will launch at the Depot Artspace in Devonport on 3 September, with a charity auction of works by the featured artists at 2.00pm.